Note: this is an early work-in-progress. And yes, we are looking for help with it. Not just criticism (though the constructive kind is good). Thanks.

 Is surveillance possible on a Byway?

-First, apps running on the Intentron have no incentive to spy on you, because it’s your own compute node alone.
+First, apps running on the Intentron have no incentive to spy on you, because they are yours and work only on your own compute node.

 A concern, however, would be for the app not to leak data outside the intentron, but the intentron firewall can catch that.
-Another concern would be for the app not to leak data outside the browser either, but that can also be caught and reflected in the app’s “reputation”, but if one wants take paranoia to another level (not necessarily a bad thing), you could imagine a browser that can only interact with the intentron, so it would be able to leak from the browser to any other destination.
+Another concern would be for the app not to leak data outside the browser either, but that can also be caught and reflected in the app’s “reputation.”
+But, if you want to take paranoia to another level (not necessarily a bad thing), you could imagine a browser that can only interact with the intentron, so it would be able to leak from the browser to any other destination.

 Can you see or use the Byway on a browser?